 Maruti Suzuki History: The Inception of Maruti and Suzuki and the Growth

 Maruti Udyog initially started as Surya Ram Maruti Technical Services Private Limited on 16 November 1970.
 MSTPL was initially into getting the technical know-how of the perfect automobile since the demand in India was much too scarce.

-While Maruti had no previous experience, of design, manufacturing or links with an established automobile company, but still he has received a contract to manufacture an affordable car.
-Till 1975 company didn’t produce any car, and From 1975 to 1977 when Prime Minister Indira Gandhi declared emergency across the country, Sanjay Gandhi started actively taking parts in politics and the “people’s car” project went on a back burner.
+While Maruti had no previous experience, in design, manufacturing, or links with an established automobile company, but still he has received a contract to manufacture an affordable car.
+Till 1975 company didn’t produce any cars, and From 1975 to 1977 when Prime Minister Indira Gandhi declared an emergency across the country, Sanjay Gandhi started actively taking part in politics, and the “people’s car” project went on backburner.

 In 1981, after the death of Sanjay Gandhi during the Aircraft accident on 23 June 1980, the Central government started searching for active collaboration.
 Maruti Udyog Ltd. was come into existence in the same year by the efforts of industrialist V. Krishnamurthy.

 In 1982, a Joint Venture Agreement was signed with the Japanese automobile manufacturer named Suzuki Motor Corporation.
 Dr. Venkataraman Krishnamurthy spearheaded this deal and was therefore roped in as the first Chairman and CEO of the newly formed Maruti Suzuki.